vukolka/lem-in/README.md

 Output is printed in STOUT or visualized.
 Output layout:
-evety turn is a sequence of andID-toRoomName
+every turn is a sequence of andID-toRoomName
-Tyrns are separeted by \n,
+Turns are separeted by \n,
 for example:

 1-5 2-6 3-7